Motherland Okra

 Seeds per pack ~20

-Germination: 97% (Packed for 2025)
+Germination: 91% Oct 2025 (Packed for 2026)

 Origins:

 Motherland Okra is a culturally significant variety stewarded by veteran farmer Jon Jackson of Comfort Farms in Georgia.
 Our seeds were acquired from Amirah Mitchell of Sistah Seeds.
 This okra connects African diasporic food traditions to regenerative agriculture and veteran healing.
 Its lineage traces back to West African landraces, with Jackson intentionally preserving traits that honor ancestral resilience and agricultural excellence.
+Jackson named this variety Motherland Okra because it’s from his mothers native land of Liberia in West Africa with the seeds being stewarded by indigenous Liberians.

 Appearance and Characteristics: